stefmldk/CCCONIPHER/README.md

 library(devtools)
 devtools::install_github("stefmldk/CONIPHER_C")
 ```
+Skip updates by pressing enter when prompted.
-Exit out of R by running q() and choose n when asked to save the work environment.
+Exit out of R by running q() and choose n when asked to save the workspace image.

 The environment is now ready to run CONIPHER_C with custom colors.